Uterus

 Microscopic (histologic) description

-• Usually well circumscribed but unencapsulated; may have a pseudoinfiltrative appearance due to incorporated smooth muscle bundles; true myometrial invasion rare
+• Usually well circumscribed but unencapsulated; may have a pseudoinfiltrative appearance due to incorporated smooth muscle bundles; true myometrial invasion is rare

-• Organized in sheets, cords, nests, trabeculae, hollow or solid tubules with repetitive pattern of cordlike / tubular growth; more rarely has retiform or glomeruloid appearance or papillae and solid pattern predominance
+• Organized in sheets, cords, nests, trabeculae, hollow or solid tubules with repetitive pattern of cord-like / tubular growth; more rarely has retiform or glomeruloid appearance or papillae and solid pattern predominance

 • Call-Exner-like bodies may be rarely present

-• In some tumors endometrial stromal-type cells or benign appearing smooth muscle may be present; rare findings are a sparse lymphocytic infiltrate accompanied by foamy histiocytes, a few multinucleated giant cells, hemosiderin deposition or cholesterol crystals
+• In some tumors, endometrial stromal type cells or benign appearing smooth muscle may be present; rare findings are a sparse lymphocytic infiltrate accompanied by foamy histiocytes, a few multinucleated giant cells, hemosiderin deposition or cholesterol crystals

 • Occasionally vascular invasion, heterologous elements and necrosis